 In a non-domestic situation, such as an argument at the bar where the parties have no other connections besides being at that bar that night by happenstance, the law enforcement officers might give one party a summons to appear in Court for hitting or threatening somebody.
 That person would also be escorted off and away from the property.

 There are two sides of every story, and at times, law enforcement officers are not sure who is telling the truth.
-In these cases, they will exercise their discretion in not making an arrest at that time, but may turn it over to the prosecutor’s office for them to decide what to do.
+In these cases, they will exercise their discretion in not making an arrest at that time but may turn it over to the prosecutor’s office for them to decide what to do.

 It is important to note that law enforcement has broad discretion and authority on how to respond to any accusation of violence.
+If an accused individual in West Palm Beach is confused about law enforcement’s authority and discretion when it comes to enforcing an assault charge, our experienced lawyers are here to answer questions.

 If someone is arrested for any type of assault or battery, they would spend at least one night in jail for the judge to review the case, and also to provide a “cooling off” period between the parties.
 The judge will review the case and decide whether or not the person should be released, and under what conditions, to assure the community and the alleged victim that they will be safe if this person is released.